thattanarayana/SOC_Projects/README.md

 # SOC_Projects
 Journey of became soc analyst related projects on log management &amp; SIEM tools are upload in this repository.
-All loggly related pratice projects upload in this repo
+All loggly related pratice projects upload in this repository.